trc492/FtcTemplate/README.md

        slide = new Slide().getSlideMotor();
    }
    ```
 4. In RobotParams.java, add a Preferences that can turn the subsystem ON or OFF.
-This is very useful when developing code for an unfinished robot where some subsystem may or may not exist yet.
+This is very useful when developing code for an unfinished robot where some subsystems may or may not exist yet.
    ```
    public static boolean useSlide = true;
    ```